americo/report-template/report.md

 1. Ensure that the system is implemented consistently with the intended functionality, and without unintended edge cases.
 2. Identify known vulnerabilities particular to smart contract systems, as outlined in our [Smart Contract Best Practices](https://consensys.github.io/smart-contract-best-practices/), and the [Smart Contract Weakness Classification Registry](https://swcregistry.io/).

 *Disclaimer:* This security review does not guarantee against a hack.
-It is a snapshot in time of brink according to the specific commit by a three person team.
+It is a snapshot in time of brink according to the specific commit by a one person.
 Any modifications to the code will require a new security review.

 # Findings